 Discuss How to Properly Handle a Workplace Investigation with Atlantic Data Forensics

 While we may wish our workplace environment could be free of conflict at all times, unfortunate instances can occur where a disgruntled, dishonest or otherwise inappropriate employee can create issues that impact your company or other employees.
 While these events are adverse, there are steps you can take to ensure that an issue within the company involving an employee wrongdoing can be mitigated as effectively as possible so your workplace can return to normalcy.
-If an issue within your company concerning another employee’s actions requires a proper workplace investigation, contact the digital forensics specialists at Atlantic Data Forensics today, who can help you collect digital evidence you may need to resolve your conflict.
+If an issue within your company concerning another employee’s actions requires a proper workplace investigation, contact the computer forensics specialists at Atlantic Data Forensics today, who can help you collect digital evidence you may need to resolve your conflict.